DronePT/inspireitdev-react-cli/README.md

 ## TODO

+- [ ] Detect if application directory already exists when executing `create-app`
 - [ ] Automatically add to route configuration when creating a page.
 - [ ] Add new command to uninstall TailwindCSS